 2018: Appointment to RIAI Historic Buildings Committee

-Fergal currently acts as both a consultant conservation architect and and as lead architect for a range of projects to historic and protected structures in Leinster with clients that include Waterways Ireland, Westmeath County Council, Malcolm Hollis Building Consultants, Drogheda Port Company, Smarmore Castle Rehabilitation Centre and The Cliff at Lyons Hotel, Celbridge.
+Fergal currently acts as both a consultant conservation architect providing conservation reports of buildings and as lead architect for a range of projects to historic and protected structures in Leinster with clients that include Waterways Ireland, Westmeath County Council, Malcolm Hollis Building Consultants, OMS Architects, Drogheda Port Company, Smarmore Castle Rehabilitation Centre and The Cliff at Lyons Hotel, Celbridge.
 Fergal is a member of the Irish Georgian Society and the Building Limes Forum of Ireland.